-To do this, the B-CC Plan did three things in Chevy Chase Lake:
+To achieve this goal, the B-CC Plan offered three major proposals in Chevy Chase Lake:

-- replaced existing high-density industrial zoning with lower-scale commercial zoning "appropriate for the scale and uses" of the area - reconfirmed high-density existing zoning for larger-scale uses that had already been built (a 13-story office building), or were under construction (a 16-story multifamily senior housing building) - reconfirmed low-density existing zoning for small-scale residential and commercial uses.
+- Replaced existing high-density industrial zoning with lower-scale commercial zoning "appropriate for the scale and uses" of the area. - Reconfirmed high-density existing zoning for larger-scale uses that had already been built (a 13-story office building), or were under construction (a 16-story multifamily senior housing building). - Reconfirmed low-density existing zoning for small-scale residential and commercial uses.

 The B-CC Plan emphasized that its recommendations were appropriate for the scale of Chevy Chase Lake, with or without the proposed transit line.
 The Georgetown Branch Master Plan reconfirmed those land use and zoning recommendations.
-The 2010 Purple Line Functional Plan expanded on the recommendations of the Georgetown Branch Master Plan to construct a transit line between the Bethesda and New Carrolton Metro Stations, with a station at Connecticut Avenue in Chevy Chase Lake.
-The functional plan further recommended that this section of the Purple Line be elevated, with a bridge crossing over Connecticut Avenue, and with an elevated station platform on the east side of the avenue.
+The 2010 Purple Line Functional Plan expanded on the recommendations of the Georgetown Branch Master Plan to construct a transit line between the Bethesda and New Carrollton Metro stations, with a station at Connecticut Avenue in Chevy Chase Lake.
+The Functional Plan further recommended that this section of the Purple Line be elevated, with a bridge crossing over Connecticut Avenue, and with an elevated station platform on the east side of the avenue.

-The Chevy Chase Lake Sector Plan springs from discussions with the community and aims to create a Town Center better in many more ways than today, with more housing, shops, and open space and with better access.
+The Chevy Chase Lake Sector Plan springs from discussions with the community and aims to create a Center better in many more ways than today, with more housing, shops, and open space and with better access.
 The future Purple Line will be a significant way to get to and from Chevy Chase Lake, but it will not be the only way.
-While the Sector Plan recommendations are based on the current configuration of the Purple Line station, as stated in the functional plan, any significant changes to the future location or design of the station strongly suggest rethinking the Sector Plan's recommendations.
+While the Sector Plan recommendations are based on the current configuration of the Purple Line station, as stated in the Functional Plan, any significant changes to the future location or design of the station strongly suggest rethinking the Sector Plan's recommendations.